rvernica/ntsb-query/README.md

 ## Requirements

-*   Python 3.7+
+*   Python 3.13+
 *   `httpx` - For making asynchronous HTTP requests to the NTSB API.
 *   `crewai` - The base framework if used with AI agents.
 *   `pydantic` - For data validation and modeling of search parameters.

 ## Installation

-1. Ensure Python 3.7+ is installed.
+1. Ensure Python 3.13+ is installed.
-2. Install the required Python packages:
+2. After cloning or downloading the code, install the package with:
     ```bash
-    pip install httpx crewai pydantic
-    ```
-    If you have a `requirements.txt` file, you can also use:
-    ```bash
-    pip install -r requirements.txt
+    pip install .
     ```

 ## Usage